 Botanical Name: Neoregelia spp

-This species of the genus is more cold-hardy than other bromeliads varieties.
-Grow Neoregelia in bright indirect light.
-The common variety you can grow is Blushing Bromeliad with variegated narrow leaves.
+This species of the bromeliad genus is more cold-hardy than other varieties.
+Grow Neoregelia in bright, indirect light like most bromeliads.
+The common type and favorite of many that you can grow is Blushing Bromeliad with variegated narrow leaves.

 Botanical Name: Billbergia spp